 The Penn Criminology Major offers students a unique education in crime and criminal justice policy.
 Students majoring in criminology will gain a broad understanding of the socio-political context of crime and the bio-psychological analysis of violent and anti-social behavior.
 Every major is required to develop a research proposal as part of senior capstone experience.

-Successful completion of the Criminology major requires a cumulative GPA of at least 2.0, and satisfactory performance in the 400 level research seminar (e.g. CRIM410).
+Successful completion of the Criminology major requires a cumulative GPA of at least 2.0, and satisfactory performance in CRIM 410, which students take in the fall semester of their Senior year.
 A "D" grade is not considered satisfactory performance.

 Penn offers the only undergraduate major in criminology at an Ivy League university.